Fattoresaimon/i2cencoder/README.md

  <img src="PCB_TOP.jpg" width="300">  <img src="PCB_BOT.jpg" width="300">
  <img src="FullAssembled.jpg" width="300"> <img src="ChainExample.jpg" width="500">

+# The I2C encoder V1 and V2 are not compatible.
+If you have the V2 please go in the correct [repository](https://github.com/Fattoresaimon/I2CEncoderV2)

 ## Introduction

 The I2C Encoder is a small board where you can use a classical mechanical encoder with a I2C bus.
 This device